GraphnomiQl/GraphnomiQL/README.md

 ```sh
 npm install
 ```
--Open Electron app to run our project
+- Open Electron app to run our project
 ```sh
 npm start
 ```

-# How To Use
+## How To Use

   - Select one of our demo GraphQL introspection results OR enter your own
    ![modal-screenshot](./src/assets/screenshots/screenshot1.png?raw=true "screenshot1")